dancer1325/ethereum-org-website/public/content/guides/index.md

 # Ethereum guides

-Do you want to start your Ethereum journey?
-Our practical guides lead you step-by-step on getting started, and make it easier to navigate this new technology.

 ## Getting started

 1. [How to "create" an Ethereum account](/guides/how-to-create-an-ethereum-account/) - Anyone can create a wallet for free.
 This guide will show you where to begin.